 A couple of months later it was Commodore's turn to consider taking legal action against another bit-copier - the General Hardware Company - which was offering a device that could copy VIC-20 ROM cartridge software.
 A Commodore spokesman said "We are very concerned and the matter has now been referred to our solicitors who are considering the next move".

 Amstrad suffered its fair share of embarrassment as it was taken to court in 1985 by the British Phonographic Industry (BPI) for its double-decker tape deck with high-speed copying.
 Mr. Justice Whitford of the High Court stated that this was "an inducement to infringe copyright", with Amstrad's unique problem being that it was both a manufacturer of the double tape deck - which featured in its range of budget Hi-Fi - as well as a commercial software house trading as Amsoft.

-With a wider remit, which as well as anti-piracy included establishing codes of practice for their own protection as well as that of the consumer as well as a role as a lobby group to Government, the committee of the BMF comprised, amongst others, of Paul Welch of Atari UK, Geoff Heath of Mastertronic, Clive Booth of Computerland, the editor of Popular Computing Weekly - Christina Erskine - and Microsoft's David Fraser as chairman and the representative for "business software".
+With a wider remit, including anti-piracy and establishing codes of practice for members' own protection as well as that of the consumer, alongside a role as a lobby group to Government, the committee of the BMF comprised, amongst others, of Paul Welch of Atari UK, Geoff Heath of Mastertronic, Clive Booth of Computerland, the editor of Popular Computing Weekly - Christina Erskine - and Microsoft's David Fraser as chairman and the representative for "business software".
 Fraser would become vociferous in the ongoing war over the BBC's patronage of Acorn.